Regular (Statutory) Individual Vaccination for Children

 Pneumococcal Infections in Children

-Starting from October 1, 2024, the pediatric pneumococcal (20-valent) vaccine will be included in the regular vaccination schedule.
-Consequently, the regular vaccination for the pediatric pneumococcal (13-valent) vaccine will end.
-After October, the "15-valent" or "20-valent" vaccine will be used.
+From October 1, 2024, the pediatric pneumococcal (20-valent) vaccine has been included in the routine immunization schedule.
+Along with this, the routine immunization with the pediatric pneumococcal (13-valent) vaccine will end.
+From October onward, either the 15-valent or 20-valent vaccine will be used.

 For those who are currently receiving the 13-valent vaccine and those who will start vaccination in the future, the 20-valent vaccine will be the standard.